 This is really bad.
 You can build an audience for ages and in the end, they will never buy your product.
 This is very often the problem with the product first approach.
 Many people who already have a product (or a product idea) have difficulties in really nailing down who their audience is – sometimes they simply make some false assumptions and end up in the wrong corner of the market.
 The audience they are then building will never buy the product – not because there is no market for the product, but because the audience is not right.

 But even with the audience first approach, you can end up with the wrong audience for any product you could or would like to build.
 Targeting is key here!

-If you want to learn how to build an audience for your blog or business, our ebook “The Social Traffic Code” is for you.
+If you want to learn how to build a highly targeted social media audience for your blog or business and drive traffic, leads and sales from it, our ebook “The Social Traffic Code” is for you.

 Your audience is only loosely connected to you: